ROCm/omniperf/docs/reference/faq.rst

    - Remote Port: [PORT]

    SSH Server
-   - SSH server: Name of the server one is connecting to
+   - SSH server: name of the server one is connecting to
-   - SSH login: Username to login to the server
+   - SSH login: username to login to the server
    - SSH port: 22